jrchennnn/jrchennnn.github.io/_pages/about.md

 My current research interests include:
 - **Embodied Intelligence & Robotics**
 - **3D Vision**, particularly in 3D representation, with a focus on generalizable methods
-- **Efficient AI**, spanning both training and inference, with a focus on techniques such as Parameter-Efficient Fine-Tuning (PEFT)
+- **Efficient AI**, spanning both training and inference, with a focus on techniques such as Parameter-Efficient Fine-Tuning
 - **Generative AI**, particularly in 3D generation, video generation, and world models

 <br>